 Unnoticeable Barely Noticeable Very Noticeable Extremely Noticeable

-As an example of impact, everything an individual, partnership, family, business, corporation, organization, community, city, or country does has an impact on others – large or small, noticeable or unnoticeable, measurable or immeasurable.
-Just look at how society has changed since you were born and the impact of advances in technology, science, and research.
+As an example of impact, everything that an individual, partnership, family, business, corporation, organization, community, city, or country does has an impact on others – large or small, noticeable or unnoticeable, measurable or immeasurable.
+Just look at how society has changed since you were born, and the impact of advances in technology, science, and research.

 Regardless of your leadership role or your situation in life, you have a responsibility to notice your impact.
 This is the leadership role that every human being is called to accept.
 The next time you do anything – have a conversation, work on a project, make a decision, walk down the street, eat a meal, take a breath – notice your impact on the world around you.
 Notice your influence or effect; notice the force of your ideas; and notice the impression you leave on others.
 That is, notice your leadership impact.